davilayang/compose-jupyter/README.md

 Starts a Jupyter Lab Server with Docker

+## Setup Environment Variables

+Simply run `make env` to create a `.env` file in local repository.
+The script gets the NAME and UID of local user, which will be the user when running the container.

 ## Build the `local/jupyter` Images

 Before building, add the required PYPI dependencies to local text file "requirements.txt".
 Alternatively, create a text file with prefix "req-" or "requirements-" and add the required dependencies.